open-discourse/open-discourse/src/README.md

 - Attributes:
   - Input: `None`
-  - Output: `./data/02_cached/wp_10/stage_01/*`
+  - Output: `./data/02_cached/electoral_term_10/stage_01/*`

 ### 3. [Split XML](./01_preprocessing/03_split_xml.py)

 - Function:

   - A cleaning function checks the text corpus.
 It deletes things like the titles that were left from the pdf files, the XML files were generated from.
 The cleaning function can be found in [helper_functions/clean_text.py](./helper_functions/clean_text.py)
-  - Splits the XML files of the 3rd to 18th electoral period into the table of content, spoken_content and appendix
+  - Splits the XML files of the 3rd to 18th electoral period into the table of content, speech_content and appendix

 - Attributes:
   - Input: `./data/01_raw/xml/*`